mrvicadai/psd-parser/README.md

-to run the script, doing the following:
+to run the script, execute the following:

 ```bash
 npm install && node index.js